melodist/MELTNET/README.md

 Automatic Lung Nodule Detection based unsupervised learning using PET/CT images

 ### Overview
-Convolutional Neural Network for lung nodules detection using PET/CT
+This project is a tensorflow and Keras implementation, which performs lung nodules detection based unsupervised learning using PET/CT images.
-Unsupervised Segmentation based on weighted triplet loss
+The main idea for this is that better image representation gets better clustering, and better clustering results helps to get better image representation.
+This model is based on unsupervised learning so it can use raw DICOM data from medical instruments.

+### License
+This code is released under the MIT License.

 ### Package Dependencies
 1. Pydicom(https://pydicom.github.io/).